7 Survival Steps for The Next Market Panic

 In these perilous market conditions, if you’re a new retiree or getting ready for your golden years, you must emphasize preservation of capital without incurring a disproportionate opportunity cost.

-Trade tensions may have eased this week, but the U.S. and China are now embroiled in a new cold war that’s likely to clobber investors with “blowback” at some point down the road.
+Trade tensions have ostensibly eased in recent days, but the U.S. and China are now embroiled in a new cold war that’s likely to clobber investors with “blowback” at some point down the road.

 Tariffs raise input costs and dampen economic activity.
 No one wins a trade war, especially when it’s being waged by the world’s two largest economies.
-The trade “truce” announced at the G-20 summit last weekend represents mostly public relations rather than substance.
+Trade “truces” so far have mostly represented public relations rather than substance.

 Let’s be clear: I’m not one of those professional prophets of doom who’ve been predicting the collapse of global capitalism ever since President Nixon took the U.S. dollar off the gold standard in 1971.